anthonypaulnoble.com

 To start any design work or make any appointments, a deposit is always required.
 This is so we can both fully commit to the project.
 Deposits range from £50 up to £250 per session, depending on the tattoo.
 The price of the deposit comes off your tattoo on the day, and design work is often free of charge/included in the tattoo rate.

-Desposits are non-refundable but the date can often be moved with some notice without charge.
-I'm easy-going if you have special requirements or requests, or are running late, etc. I feel like the most important thing is that both parties are relaxed and positive.
+Deposits are non-refundable but the date can often be moved with some notice without charge.
+I am easy-going if you have special requirements or requests, or are running late, etc. I feel like the most important thing is that both parties are relaxed and positive.

-To focus on projects properly, design work sometimes operates on a week by week basis ...that is to say, I will do the majority of the work for your design or the finalisation of it, in the week or two leading up to the tattoo.
-This is normal and often the best way to manage everything, and I am very accustomed to working on these time frames (or less).
+To focus on projects properly, design work sometimes operates on a week by week basis ...that is to say, I will do the majority of the work for your design or the finalisation of it, in the week leading up to the tattoo.
+It is natural for cleints to want to see end results beforehand or go over every detail, but avoiding this is often the best way for me as an artist, and I am very accustomed to working on these time frames (or less).
 A lot of the tattoos in my portfolio are designed 'on the fly', on the day...or even freehanded.
-For larger projects I may work on the design periodically for months leading to the date, it all depends on the project.
+For larger projects I may work on the design periodically for months leading to the date, it all depends on the project...

 Rest assured all effort and experience is applied to make sure your design and tattoo is successful...patience and belief helps the whole process flow more naturally.